 We walked through the mostly empty spaces, through yellow tape, and through sections of mud waiting to be filled by concrete.

 Eventually we saw an ambiguous grey block, jutting out from the ground alongside a path swooping away from the parking lot.
 This looked like a building of sorts, and at this point it was our only hope for clarification.
 We approached.

 A typed sign was taped to the inside of a glass door, “THE VISITOR CENTER IS CLOSED FOR MAINTENANCE AS OF FEBRUARY 7, 2019.
 PLEASE SEE THE TEMPORARY WELCOME DESK NEAR THE PARKING LOT.”

 According to the website, wasn’t the visitor center a brand new, $35 million renovation?
 My mind kept emphasizing the word I surely had read on the American Monument website, “completed.”
 The website was so proud of this recent milestone, and I had read no warning about the potential for closure.
 Why would this brand, spankin’ new center already need maintenance?
-Approximately 70% of the structure was covered in glass (the rest an unappealing, drab slate), so we peered inside.
+Approximately 70% of the structure was covered in glass, so we peered inside.
 A few security guards loitered around the front entrance, and a plaque in the middle of the 2nd floor read, “COMPETENCE.”
 Huh.
 Well, there went all hopes of a warm respite during this 4 hour marooning.

 “Uh…” I began awkwardly.

 ”Is there a toilet nearby?”
 I couldn’t think of any other questions to ask in this tight, haphazard environment.

 “Oui – just outside, straight and to the right.”